-Lit light path diagnostics LED with the system-error LED also lit Description Action
+Lit light path diagnostics LED with the system-error LED also lit Action All LEDs off (the power LED is lit).
+No action necessary.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

 Lit light path diagnostics LED with the system-error LED also lit Description Action OVERSPEC There is insufficient power to power the system.
 The NON RED and LOG LEDs might also be lit.
-Add an optional power supply if only one power supply is installed.
-Use 220 V ac instead of 110 V ac.
+Check that ac power is available to all power supplies.
+Replace any failed power supply.
 Reseat the following components: a.
 Power supply b.
-(Trained service technician only) Power backplane Remove optional devices.
-Replace the components listed in step 3 one at a time, in the order shown, restarting the server each time.
-PS A power supply has failed or has been removed.
+Microprocessor tray Remove optional devices.
+Replace the following components one at a time, in the order shown, restarting the server each time: a.
+Power supply b.
+(Trained service technician only) PS A power supply or power supply filler has failed or has been removed.
 Note: In a redundant power configuration, the dc power LED on one power supply might be off.
-Reinstall the removed power supply.
-Check the individual power-supply LEDs to find the failing power supply.
-Reseat the following components: a.
-Failing power supply b.
-(Trained service technician only) Power backplane Replace the components listed in step 3 one at a time, in the order shown, restarting the server each time.
-If a 12 V fault has occurred, ac power must be removed before dc power can be restored.
-LINK There is a fault in an SMP Expansion Port or SMP Expansion cable.
-Note: The SMP Expansion Port link LED on the failed port is off.
-Check the SMP Expansion Port link LEDs to find the failing port or cable.
-Reseat the SMP Expansion cables.
-Replace the SMP Expansion cables.
-(Trained service technician only) Replace the scalability cartridge assembly.
-If the scalability cartridge assembly must be replaced, call for service.
+Reinstall the removed power supply or power supply filler.
+Check the individual power-supply LEDs to find the failing power supply or power supply filler.
+Reseat the following components: Failing power supply or power supply filler Microprocessor tray Replace the following components one at a time, in the order shown, restarting the server each time: Failing power supply or power supply filler (Trained service technician only) LINK Reserved for future use

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.